johnalanbrook/prosperon/docs/scripting.md

 Primum programs are organized into two different types of source files: scripts and entities.
 Scripts end with .js, entities end with .jso.

+Actors can be created with jso files.
+Make one by calling 'actor.spawn(file)'.

+Entities are specialized actors, that are in the world of the computer game.
+While calling delay on actor causes a delay relative to real-life time, delay on an entity causes a delay relative to the game world time.

 ## Scripts

 Script hooks exist to allow to modification of the game.